 Multinational companies are implementing an increasing number of improvement programs; they spend more money, more often and on bigger programs.
 A shared aim of all the programs is change in one form or another.
 A specific type of program that has received a lot of attention and spending among multinational manufacturing companies in the past decade is the company-specific production system (XPS ).
 XPSs are multi-plant improvement programs that are coordinated from the corporate headquarters and implemented in all subsidiaries of the firm.
 However, research and practice show that the implementation of process improvement programs is a challenging task that often ends up unsuccessful despite good intentions and substantial resource investments.
 In the JPPPM paper, I investigated how Program Management Theory can help provide deployment guidelines for successful XPS implementation in global firms.

-This framework is clearly useful for many types of mega-projects, but it it does not fit the management of an XPS perfect.
-There is another theoretical perspective in the Program Management Theory that criticizes this type of frameworks from the project-based program management literature.
+This framework is clearly useful for many types of mega-projects, but it does not fit the management of an XPS perfectly.
+There is another theoretical perspective in the Program Management Theory that criticizes this type of framework from the project-based program management literature.
 The strategic perspective on program management argues that the one-size-fits-all recipe for program management that has been advocated by the project-based perspective is erroneous for more strategic programs.
 The MSP framework is based on the classic project management principles of role hierarchy, linear life-cycles defined activities, structure and control.
-Strategic programs differ from project-based programs in that they are: (1) proceeding, (2) emergent, (3) dynamic and (4) people-oriented.
+Strategic programs differ from project-based programs in that they are (1) proceeding, (2) emergent, (3) dynamic, and (4) people-oriented.
 Therefore, other program frameworks are needed for programs like XPS:

 - Proceeding: An XPS is intended as a never-ending strategic program of continuous improvement.